 HLCS 961.
 Coding Practicum I. 2 Units.

-Twelve-week (six hours per week) coding laboratory provides a capstone experience for students who have completed all academic course work in coding.
-Enables students to apply all state and national coding and reimbursement regulations to a variety of inpatient and outpatient records.
-Provides students the opportunity to improve speed and accuracy prior to entering the job force.
+Provides 12-week (six hours per week) coding laboratory as a capstone experience after completing all academic coursework in coding.
+Enables application of all state and national coding and reimbursement regulations to a variety of inpatient and outpatient records.
+Provides opportunity to improve speed and accuracy prior to entering the job force.